 Will shows us how it's done.
 The webs are spun within custom-built racks, divided into open squares, which Will hangs from the rafters of a couple of small, shady sheds in his back yard.
 Unlike most farmers, he harvests a crop every morning.
 He sprays a mist of white paint so that he can see the web that he wants to collect, then he comes up from behind with a board that's been sanded smooth and either stained or painted black.
 The web sticks to the board.
 Will lacquers the board and web to seal them in place and to give a nice, smooth surface.
 "Smoothness is very important," he tells us.
 "If it's not super smooth, it collects dust.
 Women don't like dust."

 Will doesn't play music for his spiders, or get them drunk, or spin them in tiny spider gyroscopes to try to create new kinds of webs.
 He tells us that a couple of NASA people visited the Spider Web Farm some years back, studying the affects of zero-G. "It was interesting," he tells us, in a tone of voice that implies that it really wasn't very interesting at all.

 Will, however, is concerned about his spiders.
 "We're down to five or six webs a day," he confides.
 "We used to collect thirty.
 Something is happening."
-Could it be global warming?
+Could it be the adverse effects of climate change?
 Or could acid rain be thinning the herd at the Spider Web Farm?
 We suggest a less dramatic answer: Spiders spin webs to catch food.
 If Will Knight keeps taking the webs away, the spiders can't eat.
 No food, no spiders, no webs.

 The Spiderwebman listens to our theory and politely ignores it.
-Will has been in this business for over a quarter century.
+Will has been in this business for 40 years.
 What the hell do we know?